Eating Disorders: My Approach

 - Address emotional issues that fuel your disordered eating

-- Learn if you are addicted to some foods and what to do about it
+- Explore food addiction and what to do about it

 - Learn to identify and respond to your body's natural hunger and satiety signals